Metric results on sumsets and Cartesian products of classes of Diophantine sets: Sumsets and Cartesian products of sets of Diophantine numbers with restricted irrationality exponents

 and for every $n\geq 1$, with the limit understood as in Theorem~\ref{vthm}, we have

 \end{conjecture}

 Unfortunately, as remarked above there is no inclusion between sets $\mathscr{W}_{\lambda}$ and $\mathscr{V}_{\lambda,(b)}$ that would imply the claims via Theorem~\ref{vthm}.
 The validity of the lower bound $n-1$ in \eqref{eq:holdja} is again the key problem.
-Similar to the remarks below Theorem~\ref{vthm}, the remaining claims would again follow via the special case $n=1$ of Jarn\'ik's formula~\cite{jarnik}
+Similar to the remarks below Theorem~\ref{vthm}, the remaining claims would again follow via the special case $n=1$ of Jarn\'ik's formula~\cite{jarnik}:

-Since for $\mu<\infty$ the sets $\mathscr{W}_{\lambda;\mu}$ in question are of first category as they lie in the complement of the Liouville numbers $\mathscr{L}=\mathscr{W}_{\infty}$, we cannot apply topological arguments similar to the unconstructive proof of $\mathscr{L}+\mathscr{L}=\mathbb{R}$ by Erd\H{o}s~\cite{erdos} recalled in Section~\ref{1}.
-Indeed all proofs of partial results below have constructive character, and rely on similar ideas as Erd\H{o}s' other digit based proof also explained in Section~\ref{1}.
+Since for $\mu<\infty$ the sets $\mathscr{W}_{\lambda;\mu}$ in question are of first category as they lie in the complement of the set of Liouville numbers $\mathscr{L}=\mathscr{W}_{\infty}$, we cannot apply topological arguments similar to the unconstructive proof of $\mathscr{L}+\mathscr{L}=\mathbb{R}$ by Erd\H{o}s~\cite{erdos} recalled in \S~\ref{1}.
+Indeed all proofs of partial results below have constructive character, and rely on similar ideas as Erd\H{o}s' digit based proof explained in \S~\ref{1}.
+For completeness we also state the analogue of \eqref{eq:naloger} for unrestricted rationals which reads